2021 CS Nebelhorn Trophy

 The 2021 CS Nebelhorn Trophy was held on September 22–25, 2021 in Oberstdorf, Germany.
 It was part of the 2021–22 ISU Challenger Series.
 It was also the final qualifying event for the 2022 Winter Olympics.
-Medals were awarded in the disciplines of men's singles, women's singles, pairs, and ice dance.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance.

 In December 2020, the International Skating Union designated Nebelhorn Trophy as the official figure skating qualification competition for the 2022 Winter Olympics.
 The 2009, 2013, and 2017 editions of the event served the same role for the 2010, 2014, and 2018 Winter Olympics, respectively.

 Entries

 The International Skating Union published the list of entries on September 2, 2021.
 Names with an asterisk (*) denote skaters not competing for Olympic qualification.